MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation

 [{ [1][]{#1}

 {The overview of \textbf{MultiBanana}.
-MultiBanana widely covers multi-reference specific problems, varying the number of references (the top row), domain and scale mismatch among references (two on the left in the middle row), multilingual text rendering (center in the bottom row), and containing rare concepts (right in the bottom row). } }]
+MultiBanana broadly covers problems specific to multi-reference settings, including varying the number of references (top row), domain and scale mismatches among references (two on the left in the middle row), multilingual text rendering (center in the bottom row), and the presence of rare concepts (right in the bottom row). } }]

 \begingroup \thefootnote{*}

 \thefootnote{$\dagger$}

 \endgroup